-For parents with children age 8 or older, behavioral parent training (BPT) aims to change the behavior of parents by teaching effective methods to improve their child’s behavior problems (such as aggression, hyperactivity, temper tantrums, and difficulty following directions).
+For parents with children who are not appropriate for PCIT or refuse to participate in therapy, behavioral parent management training (PMT) aims to change the behavior of parents by teaching effective methods to improve their child’s behavior problems (such as aggression, hyperactivity, temper tantrums, and difficulty following directions).
 Treatment typically lasts several months with the goal of parents learning and properly utilizing positive reinforcements (such as praise and rewards) to increase their child’s appropriate behaviors, while setting proper limits and delivering appropriate consequences (such as removing attention or giving a time out) for inappropriate behaviors.

 As a parent in behavioral parent training, you will learn evidence based techniques to improve the relationship with you child, such as: